Fourteen years of international work — and the tax headaches that came with it.

 I have personally navigated the FEIE election decision across different tax situations, filed FBARs for accounts in multiple countries, worked through the India-U.S. tax treaty and its limitations, dealt with the complexity of EPF reporting, and restructured my approach when circumstances changed.
 These are not hypothetical scenarios — they are things I figured out the hard way.

-The country guides with the most personal depth are India (where I live now), Qatar (where I spent several years), and China (where I was posted earlier).
-The other 13 country guides are built from careful research into the specific issues each country creates — treaty provisions, pension complications, local account types, and the mismatches that cause real filing problems.
+The country guides with the most personal depth are India (where I live now), Qatar (eight-plus years in the energy sector), and China (three-plus years on manufacturing assignments).
+The other country guides are built from careful research into the specific issues each country creates — treaty provisions, pension complications, local account types, and the mismatches that cause real filing problems.

 What this site is and what it isn't